RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 - **NOTE: at FindClusters can test different alorithm! see [here](https://satijalab.org/seurat/reference/findclusters); to use algorithm 4 I installed it with ` conda install -c conda-forge leidenalg` and `conda install -c anaconda numpy` and `conda install -c anaconda pandas`**
 - **NOTE: Reccommended to do the differential expression on the RNA assay, and not the SCTransform**
 - **NOTE: singleR automatically assign cell types, infor [here](http://bioconductor.org/books/release/SingleRBook/)**
+- NOTE: at the end; looking at genes it does NOT change something if we look at the seurat (orga5d_QCPass) generated from RNA or VSCTransform

 --> The finer cell types annotations are you after, the harder they are to get reliably.
 Good to compare the different databases**